Basimba clan names: Customs

 The Basimba people's custom is that one is not supposed to marry into one's clan or that of one's mother.
 This type of system is referred to as being exogamy.
 Similarly, one is not supposed to eat the totem of one's clan, or of one's mother's clan.

-The Basimba people have a Chishimba stone which represents the Chishimba spirit which came from Buluba and is related to the institution of kingship.
+The Basimba people have a Chishimba stone, which represents the Chishimba spirit, which came from Buluba and is related to the institution of kingship.
 Its absence constitutes the absence of power.
-According to Traditional African religions and Veneration of the dead, the Basimba people practice both totem and animal worship, dedicated to the Chishimba spirit which is synonymous to kingship.
-Its importance in the institution of kingship is similar to that attached to Shila tradition.
+According to Traditional African religions and Veneration of the dead, the Basimba people practice both totem and animal worship, dedicated to the Chishimba spirit, which is synonymous with kingship.
+Its importance in the institution of kingship is similar to that attached to the Shila tradition.
 The Chishimba stone is kept in a specially prepared basket called Embuga.
 It is wrapped with bark cloth and kept in a specifically prepared shrine (Esabbo lye jembe lye Chishimba) dedicated to the spirit.

 Basimba people make periodic prayers at the Chishimba shrine for the peace and prosperity of the Clan.
 Before these prayers are offered the Basimba people draped themselves with a leopard skin sing, calling the spirits of their ancestors while holding one of the ancestors spear and then blood of an animal killed specifically for this purpose is sprinkled round the shrine with local beer as an invocation to the spirit, similar the Kongo influence called Petwo or Petro and many Loa or Lwa are of Kongo origin such as Basimba of Haiti who practice Haitian vodou sold as slaves.